 SaaS company executive teams rely on customer experience dashboards that summarize the well being of the customer base.
 A customer success manager assists with this process by developing critical components to identify at-risk customers and establish a successful account management routine.

 Customer success managers work with customers through many different facets of an organization.
-Typically their primary contacts are their critical key stakeholders, which can include individuals in sales management and sales ops as well as higher level executives and on occasion, IT staff.
+Typically their primary contacts are their critical key stakeholders, which can include individuals in sales management and sales ops as well as higher-level executives and on occasion, IT staff.
 Managers collaborate with these staff members in order to achieve the following objectives:

 - Establish deployment goals and success factors and then develop a plan to carry them out successfully.

-- Conduct well being status calls on a regular basis to review their deployment status.
+- Conduct well-being status calls on a regular basis to review their deployment status.
 Based on a customer’s personal temperament, this can result in moving them through a reference track or creating a remediation sequence to combat issues.

 Additionally, customer success managers handle product training, which gives them the chance to network with their end users.
-This hands-on interaction is a valuable source of product input and is key for creating a set of best practices for start-up companies.
+This hands-on interaction is a valuable source of product input and is key to creating a set of best practices for start-up companies.

 In order to keep customer churn at a healthy level, SaaS company customer success managers must pay close attention to product usage.
 Managers receive usage reports on a weekly basis that include information pertaining to customer logins.
 When usage levels are low, it is important to get in touch with customers to get to the bottom of their obstacles.